 Make-Ahead

-• Freezing: Wrap loaf or slices in plastic wrap and foil or in a freezer zip bag for up to 3 months.
+• Freezing: Wrap the loaf or slices in plastic wrap and foil or in a freezer zip bag for up to 3 months.

 • To thaw: Place loaf in the refrigerator overnight, or thaw at room temperature for a few hours then unwrap to serve.